 Set Up Registration

 Think carefully before deciding on an entry fee.
 Getting a good turnout is important not just for your bottom line, but also because a large number of participants will help when soliciting sponsorship money the following year.
 Don’t scare people away by setting the price too high, especially for a newly established race.
-The most expensive races typically do not charge more than $20 to pre-register or $25 on race day, and often these races will offer technical fabric race t-shirts, chip timing, and other amenities, or they’re able to attract a lot of participants despite a high price by virtue of a cause many people are supportive of, such as breast cancer research, but do not depend on the choice of the charity to guarantee high participation or to justify a higher price.
+The most expensive races typically do not charge more than $25 to pre-register or $30 on race day and often these races will offer technical fabric race t-shirts, chip timing, and other amenities, or they’re able to attract a lot of participants despite a high price under a cause many people are supportive of, such as breast cancer research, but do not depend on the choice of the charity to guarantee high participation or to justify a higher price.
 Consider offering a discount for kids or offering a family rate.
 Also, carefully choose the online registration service as many charge fees that increase your price to your runners and may discourage participation.

 Get the Word Out

-You’ll want to place flyers around town at health clubs and other locations, and also add them to online listings including Run Georgia, Running in the USA, and Runner’s World.
+You’ll want to place flyers around town at health clubs and other locations and add them to online listings including Running in the USA, and American Runner Blog.
 Races within an hour’s drive of Macon can be listed on the Macon Tracks race calendar.
 Races further from Macon can be listed on the South Georgia race calendar on the Macon Tracks site.

 Sponsors

-To really raise money for a cause, you’ll need to solicit sponsors.
-Plan ahead as to what benefits will be offered with each level of sponsorship (some possible benefits you can offer are the sponsor’s logo or text on the back of the t-shirt and on race applications, a certain number of free race entries, recognition at the awards ceremony, the opportunity to put materials in the race packets and to have a table at the race, etc.).
-Work hard to treat your sponsors well so they’ll come back next year.
+To raise money for a cause, you’ll need to solicit sponsors.
+Plan as to what benefits will be offered with each level of sponsorship (some possible benefits you can offer are the sponsor’s logo or text on the back of the t-shirt and race applications, a certain number of free race entries, recognition at the awards ceremony, the opportunity to put materials in the race packets and to have a table at the race, etc.).
+Work hard to treat your sponsors well so they’ll return next year.

 Shirts